xieyuheng/inner/topics/lambda-calculus/lambda-machine.md

 # Lambda Calculus

-The core of the λ-calculus is based on little more than a well deﬁned concept of variables, variable scoping and the orderly substitution of variables by expressions.
+The core of the λ-calculus is based on little more than a well defined concept of variables, variable scoping and the orderly substitution of variables by expressions.

-The λ-calculus is a **closed language**, meaning that its semantics can be deﬁned on the basis of the equivalence of expressions (or terms) of the calculus itself.
+The λ-calculus is a **closed language**, meaning that its semantics can be defined on the basis of the equivalence of expressions (or terms) of the calculus itself.

 TODO Naive substitutions suﬃce to weakly normalize since other than